Gary W. Cole, MD, FAAD

 Aluminum chloride hexahydrate

 When regular antiperspirants fail, as they often do, to remedy hyperhidrosis, most doctors start by recommending aluminum chloride hexahydrate (Drysol, various generics), a prescription-strength version of aluminum chloride.
-It is applied just before bedtime seven to 10 nights in a row, then roughly once a week thereafter to maintain improvement.
+It is applied just before bedtime seven to 10 nights in a row, then roughly once a week as a maintenance medication.
 The aluminum salts in this preparation collect in the sweat ducts and block them.
-Over time, sweating may diminish to the point at which little or no further treatment is needed.
+Over time, the excessive perspiration may diminish to such an extent that no further treatment is needed.
 This method works reasonably well for many patients whose problem is excessive underarm sweating, but it's not satisfactory for most of those with palm and sole sweating.

 The main side effect with aluminum chloride is irritation, which can sometimes, but not always, be overcome by reducing the frequency of use or applying anti-inflammatory medications such as lotions containing hydrocortisone.